hibahassan96/hibahassan96/README.md

 🌱 I am a MSc Public Policy and Data Analytics graduate from Carnegie Mellon University.

-📚 I am interested in converting data into insights, Data-driven Storytelling, Generative AI, Privacy and Security
+📚 I am interested in converting raw data into insights, Data-driven Storytelling, Generative AI, Privacy and Security

 📫 Here's a link to my [LinkedIn Profile](https://www.linkedin.com/in/hiba-h-236046162/) if you would like to know a little more.